cjhbarnes/cjhbarnes.github.io/case-studies/redesigning-a-products-integration-process.md

 <figure><img class="image--masthead" src="/images/process--masthead.jpg" alt="Integration process"></figure>

 ### The project
-In late 2015 I led a design project to redesign the process of how we integrated our clients and their e-commerce platform with one or a number of products.
-The current integration process was causing clients to become disengaged and delay the process which had knock on effect of delaying the recurring revenue entering into the companies cash flow.
-The goal of this project was to improve the customers experience so they would become more engaged in the intregration process.
+In late 2015 I led a project to redesign the process of integrating our clients and their e-commerce platform with our products.
+The integration system in use was causing clients to become disengaged, causing processes to be delayed and therefore delaying the recurring revenue entering the company.
+The goal of this project was to improve the client's experience so they would become more engaged in the integration process and reduce the number of delays.

 ### The current process
-First, we needed to gain an understanding the current integration process.
+First, we needed to gain an understanding of the current integration process.
 We interviewed both external and internal clients of various teams and created a number of customer journey maps where we documented objectives, tools used, tasks and most importantly the pain points of current integration process.

 <figure><img src="/images/process--cjm-1.jpg" alt="TAM customer journey mapping"></figure>

 ### What needed to be fixed
-During the mapping exerice it became extremely clear that we had to solve the following problems.
+During the mapping exercise it became apparent that we had to solve the following problems:

-1. Large number of documents and tools scattered thoughout the process.
-This leads to confusion, at times, between the client and the product manager
+1. Large number of documents and tools scattered throughout the process, leading to confusion between client and project manager.
-2. Decentralisation of information about the process, this places an unneeded strain on the relationship with the client
+2. Decentralisation of information about the process.
-3. Large amount of rework to validate files sent by clients
+3. Large amount of rework to validate files sent by clients.
-4. Months pass between the signing of the proposal, and the customer actually see any of the companies product(s) or interfaces.
-The longer this period is the more the client becomes disengaged with the integration process
+4. Lengthy period between signing of the proposal and activation of the company’s product(s) led to clients becoming disengaged with the process.

-With these points in mind we proposed a new integration process (see the images below).
-The new process aims to solve the above problems by centralising the management, tools and information of the integration process in one place - the integration dashboard.
-This will solve the problems by allowing us to centralise 90% of the required information, greatly reduce the number of tools and employees involvd in the process and allow both the project manager and client to manage the integration project from one place.
+With these points in mind we proposed a new integration process (see images below).
+The Integration Dashboard, by centralising 90% of the required information, greatly reduced the number of tools and employees involved in the integration process.
+With management, tools and information in one place, there was no longer an issue with scattered documents and tools, and both the project manager and the client were able to manage the integration project leading to less confusion and quicker turnarounds.

 <div class="unslider slideshow">
   <ul>